 NIRF Index: Lucknow’s KGMU improves overall score

-King George?s Medical University (KGMU) in Lucknow has been ranked 12th among India's top medical institutions by the National Institutions Ranking Framework (NIRF).
-The university scored 63.93 points for the 2023 ranking, an improvement on its scores in 2022 and 2021.
-It also rose from 50th to 45th place in the universities category.
-KGMU is one of Asia's largest treatment centres, with more than 4,000 beds for patients and over 5,000 attendees to the outpatient department every day.
+King George?s Medical University (KGMU) in Lucknow has been ranked 12th among the top medical institutions in India by the National Institutions Ranking Framework.
+The university's score improved to 63.93 points for 2023, from 61.68 in 2022 and 64.67 in 2021.
+In the universities category, KGMU stood at the 45th position with 50.63 points.
+The dental wing of KGMU did not apply for NIRF ranking this year.

 LUCKNOW City-based King George’s Medical University (KGMU) has been placed at the 12th spot among the top medical institutions in the country by the National Institutions Ranking Framework (NIRF).
 In 2022, KGMU was given the 11th spot while in 2021, the premier medical facility ranked ninth in the country.